bjungs/mds-edc/docs/deployment/production_docker_image.md

   - Limit the access rate to the API endpoints and monitor access for attacks like brute force attacks.

 ### Vault Configuration
+Add a key pair for securing the data plane and the DAPS certificate to your vault with the same names used in the connector configuration.
+See our helper script `init_vault.sh` for guidance.

 ### EDC Connector Configuration